 Type : Visits of castles, Ruins of castles, Valley of the Seven Castles

-Chateau Koerich, situated in the Goebelange brook valley is a typical example of our lowland chateaux.
-With its impressive tower and its exterior walls arranged in an almost perfect square it forms a remarkable unit with Koerich's baroque church and old houses.
+Situated in the Goebelange brook valley, the castle of Koerich is a typical example of our lowland castles.
+With its impressive tower and its exterior walls arranged in an almost perfect square, it forms a remarkable unit with Koerich's baroque church and old houses.
 Wirich Ist, Lord of Koerich, Seneschal of the court of Luxembourg, started building the castle in the late 12th and early 13th Century.
 The tower - known as 'witches tower' - and the exterior walls are of late romanesque style.
-It has a 12 x 11.6 m base and a thickness of 3 to 3.5 meters, and -though currently only 11 metres high- its estimated original height of 25 to 30 metres made this one of the most imposing towers in our region. .
+It has a 12 x 11.6 m base and a thickness of 3 to 3.5 meters, and -though currently only 11 metres high- its estimated original height of 25 to 30 metres made this one of the most imposing towers in our region.
 A reconstruction in the Gothic style took place in 1300.

 (Ref: "Untersuchungen über zwei Burgen in Koerich" by R. Krantz and N. Quintus).